canjs/can-connect/readme.md

 The following modules are useful to CanJS specifically:

- - [can-connect/constructor-map] - Create instances of a special can.Map or can.List type.
+ - [can-connect/can/map] - Create instances of a special can.Map or can.List type.
- - [can-connect/super-map] - Create a connection for a can.Map or can.List that uses almost all the plugins.
+ - [can-connect/can/super-map] - Create a connection for a can.Map or can.List that uses almost all the plugins.
- - [can-connect/model] - Inherit from a highly compatable [can.Model](http://canjs.com/docs/can.Model.html) implementation.
+ - [can-connect/can/model] - Inherit from a highly compatable [can.Model](http://canjs.com/docs/can.Model.html) implementation.
- - [can-connect/tag] - Create a custom element that can load data into a template.
+ - [can-connect/can/tag] - Create a custom element that can load data into a template.

 ## Use

-Use `connect` to create a `connection` object by passing it behavior names and options:
+Use `can-connect`, its extensions, and an options object to configure a `connection` object.
+The following uses [can-connect/constructor] and [can-connect/data-url] to create a `todoConnection` that can create, read, update and destroy `Todo` instances at the `"service/todos"` endpoint:

 ```js
 import connect from "can-connect";